10 Things to Do in Milan at Christmas

 San Ambroglio Festival| ©Groume

-December 7 is a very important date for the Milanese, as they celebrate St. Ambroglio, their patron saint and protector.
-In addition, with this celebration they officially welcome Christmas.
+December 7 is a very important date for the people of Milan, as they celebrate Saint Ambrose, their patron saint and protector.
+This celebration also marks the official start of the Christmas season.

-Also, during this celebration you can enjoy the fair Oh Bej!
-Oh Bej! fair, which starts on December 5 and ends on December 8.
-There you will see Christmas decorations, toys for the little ones, flowers and countless souvenirs.
-Also, you will get handmade objects, cookies and some delicacies characteristic of the winter season.
+During this celebration, you can also enjoy the Oh Bej!
+Oh Bej! fair and its open-air market, which also begins on December 7 and ends the following Sunday.
+There you will find Christmas decorations, toys for the little ones, flowers, and endless souvenirs.

 Practical information